Scam Alerts

 - They Request Untraceable Payments: Scammers usually request untraceable forms of payment like P2P payments, cryptocurrency, gift cards or reloadable cards.

-- You Receive an Unusual Request: Many scams begin with an unusual request from someone you would trust like a family member, a coworker, or an organization.
+- You Receive an Unusual Request: Many scams begin with an unusual request from a scammer impersonating someone you would trust like a friend, a family member, or a coworker.

 - There Is a Strict Sense of Urgency: Most scams will intimidate you to react quickly to overwhelm you and encourage you to act without thinking.